Rolisteam/website/content/pages/02_download.md

 ## What next ?
 In the future release, we plan to do:

-* Stand Alone server
-* Shared note editor
+* Mindmap editor
+* Android client
+* change instant messaging UI
 * and more…